zagui440s/personalCP/8FullStackApp/day2/deployment.md

 ### Handling PEM Key Permissions

 > You might have gotten an error about the permissions on your private SSH key.
-If so, we might need to change the permissions on our private key to make it more secure.
+If so, we need to change the permissions on our private key to make it more secure.

 > **About permissions:** There are 3 things you can do to a file(`r`ead, `w`rite, and e`x`ecute) By running `ls -l` in your terminal, you'll see a list of files in your current directory with their corresponding permissions in the following format: `-rw-r--r--@`.

 > Lets take a second to break this down. the first `-rw-` is in reference to the users permissions (who can read and write on this file), the second portion of `r--` is in reference to staff(who are only able to read this file), and the last set of permission is in reference to anyone (who is only able to read this file).

-> Now that we know how to read these bootstrapped permission message lets quickly talk about what they mean.
-Every segment of 3 letters actually represents a binary string under the hood meaning `rw-r--r--` is actually equal to `110-100-100` which in decimal representation (we won't be covering this today) it equates to `644`.
+> Now that we know how to read these bootstrapped permission message, let's talk about what they mean.
+Every segment of 3 letters actually represents a binary string under the hood meaning `rw-r--r--` is equal to `110-100-100` which in decimal representation (we won't be covering this today) equates to `644`.

-> This means that if I wanted to change a files permissions on my computer to where `I`(the user) can read and write on said file.
-I would simply run the command `chmod 600`.
+> This means that if I wanted to change a files permissions on my computer to where `I`(the user) can read and write on said file, I'd simply run the command `chmod 600`.

 ```bash
 # 600 => 110-000-000 => rw------- => (users can read&write)(staff none)(anyone none)
 chmod 600 your-aws.pem
 ```

 Once you've done this step you'll notice your terminal looks a bit different...
-Well that's because you are no longer within your own local machine, you've officially entered a VM hosted on the AWS cloud!!!
+That's because you are no longer within your own local machine, you've officially entered a VM hosted on the AWS cloud!!!

 ## 5. Setting Up Ubuntu's Dependencies